-In order to optimise its balance sheet risks, a.s.r. leven entered into a reinsurance agreement with Legal and General Re in 2015.
+In order to optimise its balance sheet risks, a.s.r. life entered into a reinsurance agreement with Legal and General Re in 2015.
 The share of Legal and General Re is on behalf of a specific buy-out portfolio.
-Also, for the Generali portfolio, a relatively small reinsurance contract is in force.
-The total share of the reinsurances for a.s.r. leven amounts to \leqslant 190 million per 31 December 2019.
+The total share of the reinsurances for a.s.r. life amounts to $\notin$ 190 million per 31 December 2020.